mvolkmann/blog/src/swift.md

 Structs define named groups of properties and methods.
 By convention their names begin with an uppercase letter.

-They can optionally conform to protocols which are similar to interfaces in other languages.
+Structs cannot inherit from another struct or class, but they can conform to any number of protocols which are similar to interfaces in other languages.

 Properties are declared with the `let` (immutable) and `var` (mutable) keywords, just like variables.